-If more search traffic is the prime argument for removing the date from posts, then doesn’t it prove that people care about dates?
+If more search traffic is the prime argument for removing the dates from posts, then doesn’t it prove that people care about dates?
 And if so, then aren’t we being slightly deceptive in trying to conceal the context or relevance of a post in the name of more traffic?
 Content marketing is about heralding the quality, utility and relevance of content above the SEO tricks designed to merely drive less qualified clicks, surely.

 But you can have your cake and eat it too.

 It’s a shame the project ended as I thought this was a great way of using the dating of content to reinforce trust and accuracy on older content to make it truly evergreen.
-Everyone pester Ian for his case study.
-(UPDATE: Ian provides more information on his methods in the comments below.)

 Remember, this is digital.
 And digital content is fluid, dynamic and constantly changing.